Upcoming: Erin Buckley’s web series ‘Platonic’ – more info at https://www.erin-buckley.com/film.

-Also look out for ‘Luce‘ in movie theaters near you, directed by the great Julius Onah.
+Also, look out for ‘Luce‘, now streaming, directed by the great Julius Onah.

-grew up while touring the country and the world with her parents’ company,
+touring the country and the world with her parents’ company, the

 Starbird Puppet Theater.
 At 16, she earned her Equity card at the summer stock